canada-ca/digital-playbook-guide-numerique/en/9-address-security-privacy-risks.md

   ### Increasing investment in digital services requires corresponding security improvements; new security concerns require new security solutions. ###

-  We are moving further into the digital economy, where the bad actors are already there, waiting for us, and new security concerns require new security solutions.
-As we take services to the cloud, implement and adopt IoT technologies, embrace a more mobile workforce, and interact with data and services that live outside your managed network (and often out of the sight or control of the IT organization), the potential attack surface grows.
+  We are moving further into the digital economy, where malicious actors are already established, and waiting for us.
+This will inevitably introduce new security concerns, which will require new security solutions.
+As we move services to the cloud, implement and adopt IoT technologies, embrace a more mobile workforce, and interact with data and services that live outside your managed network (and often out of the sight or control of the IT organization), the potential attack surface grows.

   In order to be effective in risk management, business (risk) owners need to focus more on the consequence of inaction, and not on the cost of action.
 To do that, organizations need to understand what data is worth protecting, manage who and what can access it, and build effective defenses that both support innovation and protect the investment made in services and associated assets.

   Your level of investment in privacy and security is based on the perceived or actual value placed on the assets or information you are protecting.
-This valuation is often made taking into account the total cost of a breach, or the (more difficult) cost of a hit to one’s reputation.
-When considering the balance of controls, include the cost of trust being reconsidered should your service be compromised.
+This valuation is often made taking into account the total cost of a breach, or the (often difficult to quantify) cost of a hit to one’s reputation.
+When considering the balance of controls, account for the cost of lost trust - the effort to rebuild trust, should your service be compromised.

   Remember that security is not one-size fits all, and that your defenses are best developed to address the “soft spots” in your systems.
 A defense-in-depth approach allows you to address security at multiple layers, hardening your systems as required, while providing unimpeded operations in others.